Periodontal Disease & Gum Disease

-Periodontics is the specialized dental focus of the gums, inflammatory disease, and other aspects that impact the gums as well as other structures surrounding the teeth.
+Periodontics in Bonita Springs is the specialized dental focus of the gums, inflammatory disease, and other aspects that impact the gums as well as other structures surrounding the teeth.
 Periodontal treatment includes not only therapeutic approaches but also cosmetic procedures such as dental implant surgery.

 Causes of Gum Disease

 The primary cause of gum disease is improper oral hygiene.
 It should be noted that there may be some genetic or other health factors that contribute to gum disease.
 Also, smoking and tobacco use, as well as dietary preferences that prove damaging to teeth can directly impact the arrival of periodontitis.

 Gum disease can be prevented by maintaining healthy oral hygiene habits.
 Brushing at least twice a day, flossing regularly, and frequent trips to the dentist for cleanings will help protect you against all stages of gum disease.

 If periodontal disease is diagnosed, the next step is to eliminate the problem.
 To combat the existing disease and prevent the spread of bacteria causing the illness dentists will perform what is known as a deep cleaning.
 A dental deep cleaning consists of thorough cleaning of the teeth and the removal of plaque and bacteria beneath the gum line.
 The methods utilized for a deep cleaning include teeth scaling and root planing.
 The scaling involves a dentist or hygienist manually removing bacteria with dental instruments.